What is contentment?

 The Bigger Picture

 There are many organizations focused on alleviating external poverty, a lack of essential resources like food, water, shelter, education, and safety.
-We are focused on alleviating internal poverty, a poverty of the mind, heart, and spirit.
+We are focus on alleviating internal poverty, a poverty of the mind, heart, and spirit.
 We help children and adults begin to cultivate a sense of internal and indestructible contentment that is not affected by the external world.
 Our service is to eliminate internal poverty worldwide by offering sustainable solutions toward experiencing unconditional acceptance, always.